How Can Lifestyle Factors Affect Anxiety Symptoms?

 Takeaway

-Anxiety can be a difficult feeling to manage, particularly if it’s manifesting as a symptom of a diagnosable anxiety disorder.
+Anxiety can be difficult to manage, particularly if it’s manifesting as a symptom of a diagnosable anxiety disorder.
 Some lifestyle changes may help reduce anxiety, such as eating nutritious foods, drinking enough water, avoiding alcohol and caffeine, exercising regularly, and getting enough sleep.
-However, these are not considered to be treatments for anxiety disorders on their own.
+However, these are not typically considered to be complete treatments for anxiety disorders on their own.
 If you're experiencing symptoms of a mental health condition, meeting with a mental health provider for support is generally recommended, as the ability to manage symptoms may be a primary outcome of treatment.

 Regulate anxiety in a compassionate environment